erkandem/ogame-raid-radar/README.md

 z = r(cos(phi) + i * sin(phi))
 ```
 `galaxy_increment` and `system_increment` depend on the galaxies in the universe and systems in a galaxy.
-Essentially these constants are just there to ensure that our planets are spread equally and only between `0` in `2pi` (pi like 3.1415)
+Essentially, these constants are just there to ensure that our planets are spread equally and only between `0` in `2pi` (pi like 3.1415)

-The plot would start at `y = 0` (representing 1:1:1) and continue counter clockwise.
+The plot would start at `y = 0` (representing in-game coordinates of 1:1:1) and continue counter clockwise.
-That is why `shift_to_yaxis` is introduced into calculation of `phi`.
+That works if you spent too much time with graphs.
+Let's make it more intuitive  by introducing `shift_to_yaxis`.
-Now the plot starts at `x = 0` but still continues counter clockwise.
+Now the plot starts at `x = 0`.

 Usually `r` would be calculated:

 ```
 r = |z| = sqrt(x^2 + y^2)
 ```
-In that scenario r would form the classic spiral form.
-Not what we want.
+In that scenario `r` would form the spiral form.
+Which is not what we want.
-Instead we set `r = 1` - for now - and get our preliminary `x` and `y` values
+Instead, we set `r = 1` - for now - and get our preliminary `x` and `y` values
 ```
 r = 1
 x = Re(z) = cos(phi)
 y = Im(z) = sin(phi)
 ```

-Okay, `galaxies` and the `solar system` are represented by an angle `phi`
+`galaxies` and the `solar system` are represented by an angle `phi`.
 We could use `r` to represent the `slot` in the `solar system` such that
 `slot = 5` would translates to fifth planet in the respective `solar system`.
 An empirical constant `minimum_distance` and `planet_increment` is set to ensure
-that all elements are spread out across the plot (i.e. planets) can be plotted.
+that all elements (i.e. planets) are spread out across the plot without overlapping each other.

 ```
 r(planet_slot) = f(planet_slot) = planet_increment * planet_slot + minimum_distance
 ```

-The final ready to coordinates for cartesian plot can than be obtained with:
+The final ready to plot coordinates for a cartesian plot can than be obtained with:

 ```
 x = r(planet_slot) * cos(phi(galaxy, system))
 y = r(planet_slot) * sin(phi(galaxy, system))
 ```

-The plot is running counter clockwise which non intuitive.
+The plot is running counter clockwise which non-intuitive for non-math people.
-To match it with an intuitive clock pattern **the `xaxis` is reversed**.
+To match it with an intuitive clock pattern **the `x-axis` is reversed**.

 > Note We never actually touched complex numbers but borrowed the concept of
 > the complex plain to visualize complex numbers!

 ## Constraints

 1. I created this app mostly for my self to learn more about dash table elements.
    Note that the project uses a global variable `UNIVERSE_FIGURE`.
 That means that the app will break
    with multiple users.